 Beware the Mud!
 Learn About Spring Hiking & Mud Season in the Adirondacks

-Spring hiking means muddy hiking in the Adirondacks.
-As the weather warms up, many outdoor recreationists are itching to get out on the trails, but mud season can be a hazard.
+Spring hiking in April, May, and sometimes June, means mud season in the Adirondacks.
+As the weather warms up, many outdoor recreationists are itching to hit the trails, but mud season can be a hazard.
 Here's what you need to know, what trails to stick to, and which ones to avoid.

 Trails to Try During Mud Season